-this was another requested dupe, and to be honest, this formulation did pique my interest… but not for good reasons. i hate typing this about a green beauty company, but i also would hate to see you mislead. in my opinion, transparency should be a key component of a green beauty company’s mission for their consumers.
+this was a requested dupe, and to be honest, this formulation did pique my interest… but not all for good reasons. i hate typing this about a green beauty company, but i also would hate to see you mislead. in my opinion, transparency should be a key component of a green beauty company’s mission for their consumers.

 while i’m sure there are many people out there that love this oil (we’re all different), the whole point of my blog is to help you all be more educated consumers, so here i am.

-i have 4 overarching issues, but my two biggest ones are the false claims and the mislabeling. let’s get into it.
+i have 4 overarching issues, but my two biggest ones are the false claims and the mislabeling. let’s get into it. edit **5/2/19 – please be sure to read the edits in RED, as they have reformulated every product i mentioned, and redid their website to be more accurate.

 (photo from Bronze Magazine. their review is positive, in contrast to mine.)